zakandaiev/vite-frontend-starter/README.md

 * And many more...

 ## TODO
-* vite's config `base` not appends to anchors in html files, so we got the htmlHandleBase() in `vite.config.js` as temp solution
+* vite's config `base` not appends to anchors in html files, so we got the htmlHandleDocsBase() in `vite.config.js` as temp solution
 * eslint `import/no-unresolved` errors in all scripts from `./src/js/**/*.js` folder